• About The Emerald Palate

 Check out a haunted farm or forest

-A few Seattle area farms transform their property into a destination for Halloween fun.
+A few farms near Seattle transform their property into a destination for Halloween fun.
 You’ll find everything from corn mazes, haunted hayrides, performances, and more.
 Here are some of the best ones.

 skull reaper decorations by a corn field, one of the fun Halloween activities to do in Seattle